 I can’t tell you to get travel insurance, but I can tell you that you bloody well ought to think about it!
 Hard.

-And then breathe a sigh of relief.
+Once you have travel insurance, you can breathe a sigh of relief.
 Because you’re not a dickhead.

 And What to Do When You Do Get Stuck?

 Alrighty, amigos!
 I’m going to share my best tips with you for what happens when you DO fall prey to the classic backpacker traps.